-Diabetes can have a profound impact on the sex life of people living with diabetes.
+Diabetes can have a profound impact on the sex life of people living with diabetes and also cause sleep deprivation.
 As diabetes can affect the nerves in the form of neuropathy , it can lead to a loss of sensation in the penis, clitoris and vagina.

 Until recently, erectile dysfunction was one of the most neglected complications of diabetes.

 Erectile dysfunction is common in men who have diabetes, especially those with type 2 diabetes.
 It is estimated that up to 75% will experience some degree of erectile dysfunction over the course of their lifetime.
 It seems to occur earlier in men with diabetes than in men without the disease.